UloE-G/sportsquiz/README.md

  - When the timer reaches zero the it instantly shows the score and correctly tallys up the correct answers.

+ - I let my family members try the quiz to find a realistic time that would be necessary to finish the quiz.

 ### Validator Testing